The Trustees

 Martin Bibby

-Martin is a new addition to our Board of Trustees and it is very fitting that he should join us (August 2017) as the whole Foundation thing is, indirectly, his fault.
-Martin was a teacher at Rowdown until a couple of years ago and it was he who suggested to the school that Gary could be the Governor of their dreams.
+It is fitting that Martin is a trustee as the whole Foundation thing is, indirectly, his fault.
+Martin was a teacher at Rowdown until a few years ago and it was he who suggested to the school that Gary could be the Governor of their dreams.
 OK, he was mistaken in that aspect, but if Gary hadn't become involved with the school as a Governor, the idea of the Foundation would never have occurred to him.
 So well done Martin.

 He is also a little whacky as his chosen photograph shows.